30 REASONS TO LOVE THE SEINE

 14. Since 2017, you can actually swim on the ‘side’ of the river in the floating pools, in the form of a giant barge.
 It is called the Piscine Josephine Baker, located at Bassin de la Villette, and treated water from the river is used.

 15. People queue up to swim for FREE in the 3 pools here.
 No wonder, because they get to enjoy the spectacular view whilst cooling off in the Summer.

-There are many wonderful facilities around the Seine including:
+There are many wonderful facilities for people to use around the Seine, including:

 16. Numerous floating restaurants, cafes, bars and nightclubs.

 18. Gardens, exercise stations and kids’ play areas.

 19. One of the most exciting things to occur on the banks of the river is beaches!
 Whaaat?
 I hear you ask.

 As there are no natural beaches anywhere near Paris for people to enjoy in the Summer, the council thought, why not bring the beach to Paris?
 So every Summer, sections of the river bank, in 3 different locations, magically transform into beaches.
 Well, not quite magically – it takes a few days, and the Council spends a small fortune (a few million euros, in fact).
 Truck loads of sand (5,000 metric tons actually) are brought into the city and dumped on the riverbanks.
 Plus, numerous palm trees, sun-lounges and parasols are added.
 And Voila!
 People can sunbathe and soak up the faux beach atmosphere.
 Fantastique!
 Roads are closed along the banks, cars are banned and the rollerbladers are out in force.

 20. The mock beaches run from early July to early September, 9am to midnight.